rel-tech-fut/rel-tech-fut.github.io/index.md

 ## What is pattern recognition?

-In order to successfully navigate our environments, we need to make sense of all of the sensory information availible to us.
+In order to survive and thrive in their environments, animals make sense of the sensory information available to them by extracting useful patterns from their sensory inputs.
+The ability to identify patterns in sensory stimuli is called pattern recognition.

+Pattern recognition is currently most evolved in humans, and [some](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4141622/) argue that this explains why humans are so advanced in comparison to all other species.
+Pattern recognition allows humans to

 ![Senses](sens.jpg)